vasanthv/unsocket/README.md

 ### Posting to channel

 Use simple HTTP POST for emitting events to all the subscribers.
-Currently only plain text body is supported.
+Currently, only plain text body is supported.

 ```js
 fetch("https://pinggy.com/test-channel", {